a-for-ball/student-grade-prediction/README.md

 benefit from such a process, if allowed to view their own predicted performance, they can direct their time and resources in the right direction in order to understand the subject of concern.

+## Future work
+In order to fulfil the aims of providing educators and students with a proper tool for any given platform, an interface is planned to be created.
+This interface will be provided in a web based application, making seamless integration possible for anyone wishing to implement this study's findings on their own.